What does it mean to major in art?

 A liberal arts education empowers and prepares students to deal with complexity and change through a broad knowledge of the world.
 They gain key skills in communication, problem-solving, and working with a diverse group of people.
 Related careers in art include professional fine artist, educator, graphic design, web design, animation, display/set/exhibit design, art appraisal, production pottery, public relations, architectural modeling, textile design, art therapy, arts administration, museum administration, media buyer, marketing, & interior design.

-Erin, a transfer student from Jones County Junior College, started her own highly successful wedding stationary business, Luxury Luxe, which was launched to success through social media and later became featured in many top magazines.
+Erin Napier, a transfer student from Jones County Junior College, started a highly successful wedding stationary business, Luxury Luxe, which was launched to success through social media and later became featured in many top magazines.
 In this video she discusses the jumping off point of creating her own business.

-And, Erin’s star continued to rise.
-Her creativity got the attention of a HGTV producer, resulting in the hit show Home Town with her husband Ben.
+And, her star continued to rise.
+Napier’s creativity got the attention of a HGTV producer, resulting in the hit show Home Town with her husband Ben.
 On the program, Erin and Ben help residents of Laurel find and renovate homes.
 In 2016 they also opened the doors of Laurel Mercantile Co. in partnership with family and friends.